genexuslabs/web-controls-library/src/components/form-field/readme.md

 # gx-form-field

-This control allows showing a label for a `gx-edit` control.
+This control allows showing a label for a form custom control.
 The label's position can be controlled with the `label-position` attribute.

 It also supports all the [common attributes](../common/readme.md#attributes).